Different types of congenital heart defects

 - Pulmonary Atresia

-Our New Diagnosis booklet for families and Going into Hospital booklet helping families to understand what may happen once their baby is admitted to hospital.
-We are in the process of developing a third booklet aimed at supporting siblings of heart babies.
-These resources inform families and include information such as; questions to ask your care team, stories from other families, support available (including benefits), and advice on other important issues e.g. dental care and treatment.
+Our family support pack includes our booklet, ‘Some things we’d like to tell you about congenital heart disease’.
+This helps families to understand what may happen once their baby is admitted to hospital, questions to ask your care team, stories from other families, support available (including benefits), and advice on other important issues e.g. dental care and treatment.
 Order yours today.

-Our private Facebook Forum for heart families goes from strength to strength, now offering a supportive peer environment for more than 750 members.
+Our private Facebook forum for heart families goes from strength to strength, now offering a supportive peer environment for more than 1,200 members.
 It’s a safe and secure space to share your experiences and ask for advice.
 You can request to join here but please remember to answer the questions asked before you send your joining request.